mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Remaining/remaining.md

 <img src="./remain4.png" width="400" />&nbsp;

 If you want to determine the distance between two given points along the track, then this is also possible.
 Just use a second MarkerPoint.
+While the direct route has a length of only 0.96km, the length along the given track is 1.47km.

 <img src="./remain5.png" width="400" />&nbsp;

 In this situation the automatic routing might be confusing.
 There is the option to switch it off with
 <span style="color:gray">*Menu | Route | Route Off*</span>.